mskiptr/MrChromebox-website/docs/boot-modes/developer.md

 3. Press `[CTRL+D]` to boot from internal disk.

-4. Connect to a network as usual, but **do not enable debugging features**.
+4. **Do not enable additional debugging features**, even when ChromeOS gives you this option.

+5. Connect to the internet as usual.
+(You will be downloading some files later on.)

 ### Tablets